CP/M: Resident programs

 CP/M originally did not support the equivalent of terminate and stay resident (TSR) programs as under DOS.
 Programmers could write software that could intercept certain operating system calls and extend or alter their functionality.
 Using this capability, programmers developed and sold auxiliary desk accessory programs, such as SmartKey, a keyboard utility to assign any string of bytes to any key.
 CP/M 3, however, added support for dynamically loadable Resident System Extensions (RSX).
 A so-called null command file could be used to allow CCP to load an RSX without a transient program.
 Similar solutions like RSMs (for Resident System Modules) were also retrofitted to CP/M 2.2 systems by third-parties.

 Software installation

-Although CP/M provided some hardware abstraction to standardize the interface to disk I/O or console I/O, application programs still typically required installation to make use of all the features of such equipment as printers and terminals.
-Often these were controlled by escape sequences which had to be altered for different devices.
-For example, the escape sequence to select bold face on a printer would have differed among manufacturers, and sometimes among models within a manufacturer's range.
-This procedure was not defined by the operating system; a user would typically run an installation program that would either allow selection from a range of devices, or else allow feature-by-feature editing of the escape sequences required to access a function.
-This had to be repeated for each application program, since there was no central operating system service provided for these devices.
+Although CP/M provides some hardware abstraction to standardize the interface to disk I/O or console I/O, application programs still typically require installation to use all the features of such equipment as printers and terminals.
+Often these are controlled by escape sequences which have to be altered for different devices.
+For example, the escape sequence to select boldface on a printer differs among manufacturers, and sometimes among models within a manufacturer's range.
+This procedure is not defined by the operating system; a user typically runs an installation program that either allows selection from a range of devices, or else allows feature-by-feature editing of the escape sequences required to access a function.
+This has to be repeated for each application program, since there is no central operating system service provided for these devices.

-The initialization codes for each model of printer had to be written into the application.
-To use a program such as Wordstar with more than one printer (say, a fast dot-matrix printer or a slower but presentation-quality daisy wheel printer), a separate version of Wordstar had to be prepared, and one had to load the Wordstar version that corresponded to the printer selected (and exiting and reloading to change printers).
+The initialization codes for each model of printer have to be written into the application.
+To use a program such as Wordstar with more than one printer (say, a fast dot-matrix printer or a slower but presentation-quality daisy wheel printer), a separate version of Wordstar has to be prepared, and the user has to load the Wordstar version that corresponds to the printer selected (and has to exit and reload to change printers).

+Installation software stating support for a specific computer or terminal does not mean that all of its features are supported.
+In a 1983 evaluation of eight spreadsheets for Heath/Zenith computers, Sextants reviewer noted that most required customization to fully use his terminal's keyboard.
+He wondered, "I just don't understand why most manufacturers think the H19 has only 36 keys and huge CTRL key".

+Video games

+There are ' commercial CP/M games on 8-inch disk included in this list.